qiawenl2/programming-questionnaire/README.md

 To create all tables and store them in the SQLite DB, run the "make-sqlite.R" script.

 Note: The R package "RSQLite" is required for storing the data in a SQLite DB.
+Note: The R package "WikidataR" is required for downloading language info.

 ```bash
 ./make-sqlite.R  # creates programming-questionnaire.sqlite with all tables